 People, of course, chose to memorize only those poems that were deeply meaningful to them.
 So recitation of those poems within a circle of people with deep intention and attention – in ritual space – became an act of self-revelation.
 We encouraged real listening, rather than shuffling papers and preparing for one’s next poem, as people do at many poetry readings, which I, frankly, do not enjoy.

 When someone finished a poem, someone else who was deeply moved might ask him or her to repeat it.
 Sometimes we’d sit in silence until someone was truly inspired by that poem to contribute another one by the same poet, or perhaps a poem on a similar subject.
 The mood would shift from poems of love, praise and spiritual ecstasy or longing to humor to anti-war laments, loss and deep grief, and back.
 This was real communication, but in beautiful images.
 “Words I have,” says Yeats, “…that can pierce the heart.”
 We gradually realized that we were independently re-imaging the old Sufi tradition of the sohbet, a poetic conversation between friends of spirit and heart.

 People gradually grew confidant in holding the energy, to make the experience as meaningful as possible.
 Some attend many of these events and never share anything.
 That’s fine: they’re happy just listening.
 And they listen with deep intention.
-But one of the most satisfying moments for me is when someone who hasn’t previously recited musters the courage (curiously, such people often have no problem whatsoever speaking to business groups!) to recite a poem for the first time.
+But one of the most satisfying moments for me is when someone who hasn’t previously recited at all musters the courage to recite a poem for the first time.
 Christine Walker, after attending silently for several sessions, suddenly burst out with this beauty: